 ATA (Oakmere) LLP, of Newby Road Industrial Estate, Stockport, was also ordered to pay costs of £18,372.92 at Chester Magistrates Court on March 27.

-They were charged with knowingly permitting controlled waste to be deposited on land at Euro Lynx Equestrian Development Site, Hogshead Lane, Oakmere, Northwich between February 5, 2007 and November 7, 2007 when there was no waste management licence in force.
+They were charged with knowingly permitting controlled waste to be deposited on land at Euro Lynx Equestrian Development Site in Hogshead Lane, Oakmere, between February 5, 2007 and November 7, 2007 when there was no waste management licence in force.

-The court heard how the operator intended to use 500,000 tonnes of waste to infill the site to raise ground levels and eventually construct a polo pitch.
+The court heard how the operator intended to use 500,000 tonnes of waste to infill the site to raise ground levels and eventually construct a polo pitch on top of it.